Georgian language: Classification

 No claimed genetic links between the Kartvelian languages and any other language family in the world are accepted in mainstream linguistics.
 Among the Kartvelian languages, Georgian is most closely related to the so-called Zan languages (Megrelian and Laz); glottochronological studies indicate that it split from the latter approximately 2700 years ago.
 Svan is a more distant relative that split off much earlier, perhaps 4000 years ago.

 Dialects

-Standard Georgian is largely based on the Kartlian dialect.
-Over the centuries it has exerted a strong influence on the other dialects, as a result of which they are all, for the most part, mutually intelligible with it and with each other.
+The Georgian language has at least 18 dialects, with Standard Georgian being largely based on the Kartlian dialect.
+Over the centuries, it has exerted a strong influence on the other dialects.
+As a result, they are all, generally, mutually intelligible with standard Georgian, and with one another.

 History

 The history of the Georgian language is conventionally divided into the following phases: